 Credit risk arises when a failure by counterparties to discharge their obligations could reduce the amount of future cash inflows from financial assets on hand at the reporting date.
+The Company has credit exposure to the banks with which it deposits funds and the market counterparties with which it trades on own account.
 The Company has no significant concentration on credit risk.
 The Company has policies in place to ensure that sales of services are made to customers with an appropriate credit history, as well as to limit the amount of credit exposure to any financial institution.